How to Create a $5,000+ Coaching Package (3 Steps)

 • A late fee in the case of a monthly payment not going through after x number of days.
 Termination after 30 days of no payment.

-There are two strategies when it comes to your business or life coaching fees:
+There are two strategies when it comes to choosing your coaching fees:

 Option A. Charge as little as possible, market like a crazy person, and take on a million clients.
 This is the path to burnout.